-Visual step-by-step examples of the subject materials are very informative and easy to follow (2nd Year, ECE).
+Visual step-by-step examples of the subject materials are very informative and easy to follow (2^{nd} Year, ECE student).

-They are a brilliant asset to have (3rd Year, ECE).
+The screencasts are a brilliant asset to have (3rd Year, ECE student).

-Definitely the best part of the Maths Moodle page (3rd Year, ECE).
+The screencasts are definitely the best part of the Maths Moodle page $(3^{rd} Year, ECE student)$.